gamemanual0/gm0/source/docs/software/using-android-studio.rst

 Version Control
 ===============
-Version control is be extremely useful tool.
+Version control is an extremely useful tool.
 It allows for looking at (and reverting to) previous versions of code, easy collaboration, having multiple versions of code that can be merged together, etc.